frycast/studentlife/cran-comments.md

 * winbuilder (R devel and 3.6.0)

 ## R CMD Check results
-There were no ERRORS or WARNINGS.
+There were no ERRORS, WARNINGS or NOTES.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Daniel Fryer <d.fryer@latrobe.edu.au>'

-  New submission

-  Possibly mis-spelled words in DESCRIPTION: pre (15:45)

-  This is the correct spelling.

 ## Downstream dependencies
 There are no downstream dependencies for this package